dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

     anyone could ever deconstruct existing ideas to reconstruct them into some truly novel basis.
-Existing moral systems are frightened by the prospect of any such authentic move forwards in philosophy, if it is to be significant.
-And never in human history have the stakes seemed higher.
+Existing moral systems are frightened by the prospect of any such authentic move forwards in philosophy, if it is to be significant -- but never in human history have the stakes been higher.
   - reference will to power (976): "The Highest Man as Lawgiver of the Future"

 Disruption is dangerous to the powers that be.
-"They" want a gradual rollout of innovation.
-This way, the stability of economic paradigms that benefit them can be guaranteed.
+"They" want a gradual rollout of innovation, whereby the stability of economic paradigms that benefit them can be guaranteed.
 What will be known in the near future is almost always already known by a handful of people, who exploit their control over scarce knowledge for financial